antvis/G6/docs/manual/middle/states/defaultBehavior.en.md

   - `trigger: 'mouseenter'`. `mousenter` means acitvating when the mouse enter a node; `click` means activating when the mouse click a node;
   - `activeState: 'active'`.
 The state name when the node is activated.
 When `activate-relations` is activated, the related nodes and edges will have this state. `active` by default.
 It can be combined with `nodeStyle` and `edgeStyle` of graph to enrich the visual effect;
   - `inactiveState: 'inactive'`.
 The state name when of the node is inactivated.
 All the nodes and edges which are not activated by `activate-relations` will have this state. `inactive` by default.
 It can be combined with `nodeStyle` and `edgeStyle` of graph to enrich the visual effect;
-  - *Supported after V3.1.2* `resetSelected`: Whether reset the selected nodes when highlight the related nodes. `false` by default, which means the selected state will not be covered by `activate-relations`.
+  - *Supported after V3.1.2* `resetSelected`: Whether to reset the selected nodes when highlight the related nodes. `false` by default, which means the selected state will not be covered by `activate-relations`.

 <br />**Default Configuration**<br />